 Turn on the restrictions option by going to Settings > General> Restrictions.

 You can prevent this kind of thing from happening once that little restriction option is turned on.
 It stops unauthorized purchases or downloads.
 It would also stop your kids from navigating various kinds of restricted content and more.
 You can also opt to get a filtering browser to make things easier.
-There are several free ones you can go for as well.
+There are several free ones that lets you keeping the phone safe that you can go for as well.

 3. Communicate with them.
 Nothing is more straightforward and effective.